lethern/Bitburner_git_fetch/README.md

 ## Bitburner_git_fetch
-Used to fetch scripts from git to game<br />
+Use to fetch scripts from git into the game<br />
-No passwords or anything required - which means works only with public github repositories (for now)
+No passwords or anything required - which means it works only with public github repositories (for now)

 ## Usage
-Download both files
+Download the .txt and js files

 Edit `git_fetch.txt`<br />
 Remove the example and put the list of files you would want to be fetched from your git directory<br />